icons8/lunacy-docs/docs/styling.md

 Note that before using tint overrides you should add default tints.

-The demo below shows three instances of the same symbol.
-We first applied a tint override to a nested element, then switched to the <a href="https://docs.icons8.com/symbols/#editing-main-symbols" target="_blank">symbol edit mode</a> and modified the default tint.
+The demo below shows three instances of the same component.
+We first applied a tint override to a nested element, then switched to the <a href="https://docs.icons8.com/components/#editing-main-components" target="_blank">component edit mode</a> and modified the default tint.
 In the latter case, the change applied only to the instances without the override.

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/tintoverridesph2.png" height="auto"><source src="/public/tintoverrides2.mp4" type="video/mp4"></video>